FredKSchott/snowpack/www/_template/guides/react.md

 mv index.css public/index.css
 ```

 This means if you are running Snowpack right now, the site is now broken as the files are all in different places.
+Lets add a "mount" configuration to update your site to your new project layout.

-Snowpack Configuration allows you to fix this and by changing what directories Snowpack scans and where they output.
+The `mount` configuration changes where Snowpack looks for and builds files.
 Every Snowpack project comes with a `snowpack.config.js` file for any configuration that you might need.
 Right now, you should see a configuration file with empty options.
 Add this to the empty `mount` object:

 ```diff
   mount: {